 The second type includes the blending of several yarns.
 Khadi Silk with a mixture of other yarns produces varieties like- Matka Khadi Silk, Tussar Khadi Silk. & Ketya Khadi Silk.
 The details for each of these crafts can be found on our website through the links here- Matka Peace Silk, Ketya Peace Silk, Tussar Silk.

-Production of Khadi pure fabric is challenging due to certain properties characteristic of handspun yarn.
+Weaving Khadi fabric is challenging due to certain properties characteristic of handspun yarn.
 Since the yarn is irregular in thickness, dyeing is inconsistent.
 Khadi is also prone to shrinking after wash.
 It also tends to be expensive compared to mill spun & power loom woven fabric due to the competition in the market from the latter.

 However, the benefits definitely outweigh the challenges of Khadi production.
 With experienced weavers, it is possible to produce more uniform yarns.
 Anuprerna has been working with Khadi weavers across various clusters in Bengal for over 30+ years and have been producing finer Khadi fabrics.

 With the increasing awareness and appreciation for Khadi hand woven textiles, more and more designers are incorporating the fabric in their design.
 There is a potential for an increase in demand for the finer variety of Khadi as well.
 We can now see them draped in a plethora of silhouettes, both western and ethnic.